“Khalish” An Australian Film by Pakistani Director and Indian Actors

-Movie's lead actor Karan Battan says art and artists have no boundary they only float around to quest their artistic fulfillment.
+Movies lead actor Karan Battan says art and artists have no boundary they only float around to quest their artistic fulfilment.

 He says actually this thought united few friends to join for a Film project called Khalish.